Monday, 27 March 2023

 Still, by the time I finished my first viewing of Pirate Planet, I'm almost wondering if that scene at the beginning of Part Three of Ribos Operation was a fluke.
 That, maybe, Tom Baker realised he took things too far and has learnt his lesson.
 Particularly with the way he delivers his performance during that moment of severe moral indignation with the Captain.
 The intensely serious tone he adopts almost feels like he's offering an apology for what he did in Operation.
 Like he's saying: "Sorry for crossing the line a bit in the last story.
 Let me make up for it by bringing the heat when I need to do one of the most serious scenes in the entire history of my Era.

 But then, some more cracks start appearing in Stones of Blood.
 Tom makes some odd choices in the way the Doctor interacts with Amelia Rumford.
 She is a fun, eccentric character, of course.
 But it seems like Tom feels he needs to be more fun and eccentric than her.
 Much of his performance comes across as a tad over-the-top whenever he's interacting with her.
 To the point where it seemed to even annoy the actress playing Amelia a bit.
-Apparently, she made several attempts to reign him in a bit during rehearsals.
+Apparently, she made several attempts to reign him in during rehearsals.
 Which may have actually helped a bit since Tom seems to only go so far with his clowning around in what we end up seeing transmitted.
 Unfortunately, she's not around to restrain him when he decides to wear a silly wig during his trial by the Megara!

 All in all, Stones of Blood does okay with not getting too silly.
 There is only a slightly pervading sense of campiness to it.
 It does feel like Tom is still holding back a bit.
 And, of course, there's the famous sequence with the two campers being attacked by the Ogri that many interpret as the true "final gasp" of the Hinchcliffe Period.
 It will be the last time we'll see the show borrow anything from Hammer Horror Films for quite some time.